michael-basweti/weather/README.md

 # Weather Forecast App
 The purpose of this project is to get what the weather is going to be for the next 1-10 days.
-I used [Weather API](https://www.weatherapi.com/) to get the weather forecast data. django-rest-framework was used to create the api.
+I used [Weather API](https://www.weatherapi.com/) to get the weather forecast data.
+Django-rest-framework was used to create the api.

 # Running the Application Locally
 - clone the repo into a location of your choice i.e